dhellmann/pymotw/PyMOTW/tarfile/index.rst

 Working with Compressed Archives
 ================================

-Besides regular tar archive files, the tarfile module can work with archives compressed via the gzip or bzip2 protocols.
+Besides regular tar archive files, the :mod:`tarfile` module can work with archives compressed via the gzip or bzip2 protocols.
 To open a compressed archive, modify the mode string passed to open() to include ``":gz"`` or ``":bz2"``, depending on the compression method you want to use.

 .. include:: tarfile_compression.py
     :literal:
     :start-after: #end_pymotw_header

-When opening an existing archive for reading, you can specify ``"r:*"`` to have tarfile determine the compression method to use automatically.
+When opening an existing archive for reading, you can specify ``"r:*"`` to have :mod:`tarfile` determine the compression method to use automatically.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'tarfile_compression.py'))